 We had such poor conditions, the grass we could grow would die off come winter and we’d have to start all over again.

-This was not fun, so we went artificial, and it was amazing.
+This was not fun, so we went artificial.

 Suddenly we had this bright green lawn that stayed beautiful all year round!